 Heading into November, the United States’ unemployment rate stood at 3.8 percent.
 While that low number signifies a strong economy, it also creates implications for financial services organizations as they look to hire employees.
 In contracting labor markets, financial services leaders tend to emphasize retention because the pool of available talent has diminished.
 Yet employees may feel like exploring the added opportunities to change employers or careers since many companies need to fill vacancies.
 Additionally, financial services organizations no longer compete with their peers alone: They must deal with competitors from early-stage fintechs to corporate giants such as Amazon.
 To best retain top talent, financial services leaders need to consider various factors.

 Earlier this year, the BAI Banking Outlook research program surveyed nearly 600 industry leaders, including human resource professionals and employees of financial services organizations that ranged in size from community banks to mega banks.
-The goal was to uncover the top trends in talent management and beyond this, I’ve had the opportunity to engage with talent management professionals in the financial services industry through BAI’s executive roundtables, our annual conference BAI Beacon and the BAI Talent Management Benchmarking program.
+The goal was to uncover the top trends in talent management and beyond this, I’ve had the opportunity to engage with talent management professionals in the financial services industry through BAI’s executive roundtables and the BAI Talent Management Benchmarking program.
 Based on those sources, we’ve identified four keys to attracting talent in 2019.

 Update the candidate experience